Major 251 Progression Tutorial

 The first step is to learn and memorise the major 251 progression using the 3 note voicings found in this lesson supplement:

-You will also come across incomplete 251s which are known as 25s.
-Being able to spot 25s and 251s will greatly improve your ability to pick up and play a lead sheet.
+You will come across incomplete 251s which are known as 25s.
+Being able to spot 25s and 251s will greatly improve your ability to read and interpret lead sheets with confidence.

 Lesson Downloads